Quitandir/ORM-Sequelize/README.md

 # Experience

-Never before I had in the same project this amount of dependancies.
+Never before I had in the same project this amount of dependencies.
 Although I had familiarity with some of them already, during this time improved my experience with Express, making it easier to undestand and use it in future projects.

 On the other hand, I had some difficulties making MySQL work on the project.
 As it was my first time using it, I had some trouble making it work.
 Over the course, some instructions did not work and so  I had to search different solutions for the issues I had while creating the database.
 Besides that, I could learn some MySQL commands to test seeding and migrations.